First Super - MySuperInformation shown is for the balanced option.

-The default First Super MySuper option is a rebadged version of the existing Balanced option.
-The Balanced option has underperformed the SuperRatings Index in the short and long term.
+The fund's MySuper offering comprises of a single diversified Balanced strategy.
+The Balanced option has outperformed the SuperRatings Index in the short and long term.
 Choice members also have access to an additional 3 Diversified options and a Cash option.

 Fees are competitive and lower than the industry average across all account balances assessed.
 Fees apply for withdrawals and investment switches, however members can make 2 free investment switches per year.

 A full suite of insurance is available to members.
 Automatic Death & TPD cover of 4 units is provided to all members, with the amount dependent on their age.
 Income Protection (IP) insurance covers up to 85% of salary, with a choice of 30, 60 or 90 day waiting periods.